 Skip to main content

-Four must-read resident retention ideas that positively impact the resident experience at your multifamily communities
+Discover four resident retention ideas that positively impact the resident experience and lower resident turnover at your apartment communities.

-In our 2023 Resident Experience Management Report, we reveal that the average resident retention rate in 2023 is 56%.
-By focusing on resident experience management to improve resident satisfaction at your communities and implementing these four easy resident retention ideas, you may be able to improve your retention rates.
+In our Resident Experience Management Report, we reveal that the average resident retention rate in 2024 is 60%.
+By focusing on resident experience management to improve resident satisfaction, you may be able to improve your retention rates.

 Why is resident retention important?